 A negative emotion, like anger, releases adrenaline into the bloodstream as it rapidly prepares the body for action.
 The hormone boosts the supply of oxygen and glucose to the brain and muscles, while suppressing other non-emergency bodily processes (digestion in particular).
 It increases heart rate and stroke volume, dilates the pupils, and constricts arterioles in the skin and gastrointestinal tract.
 It elevates the blood sugar level and at the same time begins the breakdown of lipids in fat cells and has a suppressive effect on the immune system.

-And psychological effect too.
+And a psychological effect too.

 Interestingly, angry people are more likely to make risky decisions, making them think over optimistically.
 Whilst angry, unfortunate events seem less likely and business and personal ventures appear more likely to succeed.
 Perceived dangers or threats appear to be much smaller, which makes for far more optimistic risk assessments.
 Anger also makes people less trusting as they are slower to attribute good qualities to outsiders.